1. Agritourism Safety and Liability: Implementing Best Risk Management Practices for Farms Open to the Public

 Award Amount: $50,000

-In Good to Great: Improving Labor Management on Fruit and Vegetable Farms in New York State, Cornell Cooperative Extension (CCE) and the Cornell Farmworker Program (CFP) will focus on reducing two areas of risk for fruit and vegetable farmers – Human Risk (labor supply, recruitment, and retention and employee management and communication) and Legal Risk (labor regulations) by improving producer management skills.
-Farm labor is the highest variable cost for fruit and vegetable production and access to a reliable labor force is one of the key areas of concern for NYS farm owners.
-The primary method of program delivery will be through workshops, we will also follow up with workshop participants by email or phone, and will use newsletters and social media to help reach additional growers.
-Our target audience is NYS fruit and vegetable farmers who want to improve their skills in hiring and managing farmworkers.
-We will offer multiple sessions of four HR workshops, and two full day trainings on employing foreign-born workers with an emphasis on workers from Mexico/Guatemala.
-Farmers will adopt improved employee management methods, improve legal compliance and decrease worker turnover.
-We will be able to document improvements on 50 farms.
+In Good to Great: Improving Labor Management on Farms in New York State, Cornell Cooperative Extension (CCE) and the Cornell Farmworker Program (CFP) reduced two areas of risk for fruit and vegetable farmers – Human Risk (labor supply, recruitment, and retention and employee management and communication) and Legal Risk (labor regulations) by improving producer management skills.
+The primary method of program delivery was through a 4 workshop series, which we offered at 5 sites but we also ended up doing eight 1/2 hour webinars in order to reach producers across the state.
+We followed up with workshop participants by email and used newsletters, a website, and social media (Facebook) and YouTube videos to help reach additional growers.
+We also held three part-day trainings on managing a Latino workforce at Ag Expo, NOFA-NY and Eastern NY Fruit and Veg School, and a 2-hour webinar on employing foreign-born workers.
+In the first year of the program we did have farmers adopt improved employee management methods, and improve legal compliance to help decrease worker turnover.
+In one year we were able to document 27 improvements on 21 farms in the areas of employee manuals, legal compliance, improved trainings, and improved working conditions.

 6. Making It Happen: Profitability & Success